Semantic-Org/Semantic-UI/README.md

 ## What to Use Semantic UI for and When to Use It

 **Simply put, use Semantic UI to quickly facilitate the development of a theme for your project.** Create beautiful and responsive layouts with HTML utilizing a host of exiciting key features and continuous improvements.
 Semantic UI lets you focus more on designing rather than programming.
-No need to reinvent the wheel as a solid foundation has already be layed out.
+No need to reinvent the wheel as a solid foundation has already been layed out.
 Design your UI once then deploy your code everywhere.

 Integrating Semantic UI into your workflow will increase your productivity and efficiency by shortening developing time.
-This includes removing the hassle of coding cross-browser concerns, implementing grid systems, configuring responsive design and so on. **Use Semantic UI to quickly build out prototypes as well as polish your final interation.** Experience complete design freedom with Semantic UI and you will be rewarded with a remarkable an admirable user interface.
+This includes removing the hassle of coding cross-browser concerns, implementing grid systems, configuring responsive design and much more. **Use Semantic UI to quickly build out prototypes as well as polish your final interation.** Experience complete design freedom with Semantic UI and you will be rewarded with a remarkable an admirable user interface.

 *Remember, you have the right to be lazy!
 Use Semantic UI's prewritten components to your advantage and maximize your productivity!*